 - The stats for individuals with Alzheimer’s who are not found within the first 24 hours are naturally worse.
 Of those gone missing for 24 hours, the findings are sobering: only a third dementia sufferers survive.
 Of those wanderers with dementia who go missing for 72 hours, only one in five are found alive.

 On the positive side, individuals with Alzheimer’s who wander are typically found within a mile and a half of their homes.
 However, wandering can be dangerous for individuals with dementia because they may not ask anyone for directions or help, may not remember their name or address, and can become disoriented and afraid.
 They also may not tell anyone where they are going or leave clues as to their whereabouts.

 Read about other real-life stories of wanderers on this page by Dave Baldridge, Executive Director, International Association of Indigenous Aging.

-The Severity of the Patient’s Dementia
+The Stage or Severity of Dementia

 Trying to Reach a Place in the Past

 Individuals who have Alzheimer’s disease and wander may be dreading their current setting (especially if in a nursing home) and attempting to find a more familiar environment.
 They may seek a destination from their past, like going to work or to the grocery store they frequented when they were in better health.
 “Going somewhere else” is a common motivation for wandering behaviors in individuals with dementia.

 Often confusion for individuals with Alzheimer’s disease peaks at sundown, particularly in living facilities and memory care wards when there is the added commotion of visitors, dining arrangements taking place, or when personnel shifts changes are occurring.
 “Sundowning” may lead to increased agitation or restlessness and wandering.